-The class teacher has responsibility for maintaining and well ordered tidy and safe learning area for the children.
+All school staff are responsible for maintaining well-ordered tidy and safe learning areas for the children.
 Children are supervised at all times, whether indoors or outdoors.
 Equipment is checked and repaired / replaced in line with Health and Safety Regulations.
 Broken equipment is reported to the Head Teacher and removed from the inventory.